dcharatan/point2mesh-reimplementation/README.md

 To create a virtual environment, run `python3 -m venv venv`.
 Then, do `source venv/bin/activate` (or equivalent) and `pip3 install -r requirements.txt` to install the project's dependencies.

+### Installing OpenEXR

+Specifically there seems to be some sort of issues with some Windows machines installing OpenEXR (a critical component of tensorflow-graphics) through `pip3 install OpenEXR` or `pip3 install tensorflow-graphics`.
+Instead, the best option I found is downloading a precompiled wheel file from `https://www.lfd.uci.edu/~gohlke/pythonlibs/`, moving it to the workspace folder, then running `python -m pip install SomePackage-1.0-py2.py3-none-any.whl`.
+Then `pip3 install tensorflow-graphics` should work as you have already installed OpenEXR.

 ### Running Scripts

 The scripts in `script_modules` can be run as Python modules.
 To run `create_convex_hull.py`, run the command `python3 -m source.script_modules.create_convex_hull` from the project's root directory.
 Several VS Code run configurations are included in `.vscode/launch.json`.